oracle/coherence-operator/docs/samples/coherence-deployments/extend/default/README.md

    1
    ```

-## Uninstalling the Chart
+## Uninstall the Chart

-Carry out the following commands to delete the chart installed in this sample.
+Run the following command to delete the chart installed in this sample.

 ```bash
 $ helm delete storage --purge
 ```

-Before starting another sample, ensure that all the pods are gone from previous samples.

-If you wish to remove the `coherence-operator`, then include it in the `helm delete` command above.
+Before starting another sample, ensure that all  pods are removed from the previous sample.
+To remove `coherence-operator`, use the `helm delete` command.